 “We must get real about cleaning up our rivers and lakes, because the world is beginning to realise that we aren’t living up to our clean green image.” quote from Dr Russell Norman, Green Party.

-It’s not just the water that is polluted, there is far too much reliance on mining, use of fossil fuels and burning of wood in New Zealand, this causes serious pollution of the air and land.
+There is far too much reliance on mining, use of fossil fuels and burning of wood in New Zealand, this causes serious pollution of the air and land.
 In addition to that some processes have been secretly going on for decades with very little controls or monitoring.
 For example, fracking.

 Fracking was undertaken 72 times over 22 years in Taranaki with no monitoring of the type or volume of chemicals used, according to information provided to the Sunday Star-Times.